 Wickwar objects to Carlile's conduct in the dock in 1819.
 He ought to know that Carlile's contentions were right and that the judge's conceptions of blasphemy and sedition were ridi-culous.
-They have been repudiated from the bench since then in most learned verdicts that read like second-hand versions of Carlile's original reasoning.
+They have been repudiated from the bench since then in most learned verdicts that real like second-hand versions of Carlile's original reasoning.
 Carlile's aggressive conduct was the behaviour of the agitator.
 Wickwar is unable to appreciate its splendour because he has the mind of a pigmy scholar and is capable only of wandering round in a maze of legal jargon unrelated even to jurisprudence, the mental cobweb of despotism.
-Carlile belongs to the despised underworld of agitation and agitators.
-The first Christians belonged to this world in the days of the ancient Roman Empire, when Christianity was despised and rejected.
+Carlile belongs to the despised underworld of agitation and The first Christians belonged to this agitators. world in the days of the ancient Roman Empire, when Christianity was despised and rejected.
 This underworld has been the real overworld of progress.
 Since the days of Caesar to those of Labour Lord Advocates and Labour Ministers of Home Security, the real underworld of thought has been the fashionable political and intellectual world of class authority: the mean, contemptible, underworld of lawyers and judges, the routine mediocrity of bench and bar.
 There have been great lawyers and great judges.
 But these have been rare and usually fell on bad times because of some kink of genius that routine could not suppress.
 But the run of the fraternity has been of the type of Lord Justice Abbot.
 He was one of the worst judges despotism employed for its evil purpose.
 It is but natural that Wickwar should evidence studied regard for his memory.
-The reader must turn to Chapter IV., in which influence was due to Richard Carlile, who "suffered and achieved more for the liberty of the Press than any other Englishman of the nineteenth century."
-This comes perilously near the pictures of Carlile that my biography outlines.
-The truth is, that I am in entire sympathy with my subject.
-Holyoake was never in real sympathy with him, and few modern Rationalists or Freethinkers are.
-Which explains why Wickwar prefers Holyoake to myself as a biographer.
+The reader must turn to Chapter IV., in which Abbott's career is detailed

-Wickwar objects to my eulogy of Carlile; but he quotes Trevelyvan-whose very name spells
+Wickwar objects to my eulogy of Carlile; but he quotes Trevelyvan-whose very name spells learning-and the very work to which reference is made in this essay.